전체메뉴

 13.4.
 Title page The title page should contain the following information:

-• A full title of article with the intial letter of the first word using capial letter
+• A full title of article with the capitalize only the intial letter of the first word and proper nouns.

-• Provide affiliation numbers in superscripts 1,2,3 and an asterisk (*) for the corresponding author.
+• Provide affiliation numbers in superscripts 1,2,3 and an asterisk (*) for the corresponding author, a dagger (†) for the co-first author.

-• Corresponding author’s details (name, e-mail address, mailing address, telephone and fax number)
+• Corresponding author’s details (name, affiliation, e-mail address, telephone and fax number)

 • The name of each author should be written with the family name last, e.g. Charles Darwin.
 Authorship is restricted only to direct participants who have contributed significantly to the work.

 13.5.
-Abstract and Key Words Provide an abstract of less than 300 words.
-They are followed by headings Objectives, Methods, Results, Conclusion.
-The manuscript abstract for a Case Report is unstructured.
+Abstract and Keywords Provide an abstract of less than 300 words.
+The abstracts is unstructured.
+But headings are recommended as Objectives, Methods, Results, Conclusion.

 13.6.1.
 Abbreviations